 If your unit has been authorized to deposit funds directly to the bank, you must deposit whenever you have collected $200, or at least once a week.
-Deposit all foreign checks with University Student Financial Services and Cashier Operations (USFSCO).
+Deposit all foreign checks with University Bursar.

 Procedure

 To deposit unit funds directly to the bank: